EndPointCorp/end-point-blog/2013/10/30/downstream-implications-of-data-page.html.md

 (4 rows)
 ```

-You'd probably be tempted to fail over to the replica at this point, which would be the Right thing to do.
+You’d probably be tempted to fail over to the replica at this point, which would be the Right thing to do.
 You are, after all, starting to see odd and (presumably) unexplained corruption in the on-disk state.
 You would be wise to switch off that hardware as soon as you can and investigate.

 But Halloween is right around the corner, so lets given to some Mad Scientist tendencies!
 And remember, only try this at home.

 ```nohighlight
 postgres@endpoint:~/9.3$ dd bs=8192 count=1 skip=10 if=replica/base/12066/16390 seek=10 of=main/base/12066/16390